digst/cloud/design.md

 **[Acceptance test]** Service passing the provided automated tests are considered running.

 Because the same virtual machine is use to build and test services at both the consumer and provider, the automated test can also be used as a form of acceptance test.
 That is, the GovCloud provider can rely on the test to verify that a service is running after an upgrade of the underlying platform.
-A side effect to this, is that if a service is behaving un-expected after a platform update, new tests should be write to provide better test coverage for future updates.
+A side effect to this, is that if a service is behaving un-expected after a platform update, new tests should be writen to provide better test coverage for future updates.

-**[Sandbox]** SIT provides limited unsupported free-of-charge GovCloud ressources to existing and prospect consumers.
+**[Sandbox]** SIT provides limited unsupported free-of-charge GovCloud ressources to existing and prospect consumers for evaluation purposes.

 Sandboxes can help the uptake of the GovCloud among existing customers and private vendors interested in providing developers to government agencies can familiarize them self with the prefered setup before project establishment.

 The user access management to the sand box is seperated from the rest of the GovCloud.
-SIT Customers can request temporary accredentials for employees and 3rd party developers to evaluate features and the tool chain.v Sand boxes have no support, no SLA and will be erased after a specified number of days.
+SIT Customers can request temporary accredentials for employees and 3rd party developers to evaluate features and the tool chain.
+Sand boxes have no support, no SLA and will be erased after a specified number of days.

 The limited cost of sandboxes can be taken up by existing users.
 They will benifit significantly from each new application and customer through the economy of scale.